blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

 Depending on the font size and shape you might need to raise or lower `yoffset:` to make the entire font visible.

 The `glyphs:` key just tells Esphome which characters will be saved to flash memory and used by the display.
 If a character is missing from the font with a defined glyph it will be displayed as a white outlined square.
-If a glyph isn't defined that charcter it will be displayed as a white block.
+If a glyph isn't defined that character it will be displayed as a white block.
 Adjust according to your use and font's capabilities.
 Fonts on Bitfontmaker2 have a GlyphMap link to display all available characters.

 I settled on Calcium because it looks nice and has a lot of included glyphs.
 Other contenders were [Awesome](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=13808) as a large font or, appropriately named, [smallfonts with symbols](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=608) or [DMD-Small](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=5993) as small font options.
 Small fonts are useful if you have day_of_week indicator enabled, make sure to set `yoffset: 6`.
-Honorable mention goes to [Fallout], font used in my favourite games Fallout 1 and 2
+Honorable mention goes to [Fallout](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=921), font used in my favourite games Fallout 1 and 2

 ## Services